-- 1.1 This procedure applies to all school employees (teaching and support), including apprenticeships where employed directly by the school, about whose health and / or attendance cause concerns which have not been resolved prior to the formal process through monitoring and welfare support. - 1.2 As part of the formal procedure there is an expectation that head teachers/line managers will be able to demonstrate evidence that support has been offered and provided to the employee throughout their absence(s), including regular dialogue, reasonable welfare support, and return to work and welfare meetings have been conducted.
-Please see Part 2 Guidance before commencing the first stage of the formal Procedures. - 1.3 Head teachers are responsible for the day to day operational management of all staff which includes managing attendance and may, where appropriate, be delegated to another senior leader.
+- 1.1 This procedure applies to all school employees (teaching and support) about whose health and / or attendance cause concerns which have not been resolved prior to the formal process through monitoring and welfare support. - 1.2 As part of the formal procedure there is an expectation that head teachers/line managers will be able to demonstrate evidence that support has been offered and provided to the employee throughout their absence(s), including regular dialogue, reasonable welfare support, and return to work and welfare meetings have been conducted.
+Please see Part 2 Guidance before commencing the first stage of the formal Procedures. - 1.3 Head teachers are responsible for the day-to-day operational management of all staff which includes managing attendance and may, where appropriate, be delegated to another senior leader.
 The procedure will be led and managed by the head teacher (or other delegated senior leader) or chair of governors (in the case of head teacher health and / or attendance issues).
-Please see Appendix 1 for Roles and Responsibilities. - 1.4 The procedure assumes that the head teacher and the governing body will consult with and engage the services of the County Council HR Service to provide practical advice and support in the application of these procedures. - 1.5 The governing body will manage head teacher absences.
-This procedure assumes that the chair of governors or other nominated governor will request support from the HR Service at which point a named HR Business Partner will be allocated to support and advise on the procedure.
-Further guidance has been prepared to support the chair of governors or nominated governor in managing the attendance of the head teacher (see Appendix 24).
+Please see Appendix 1 for Roles and Responsibilities. - 1.4 The head teacher and the governing body will consult with and engage the HR Team to provide practical advice and support in the application of these procedures. - 1.5 The governing body will manage head teacher absences.
+This procedure assumes that the chair of governors or other nominated governor will request support from the HR Team to support and advise on the procedure.
+Further guidance has been prepared to support the chair of governors or nominated governor in managing the attendance of the head teacher (see Appendix 23).